 According to Virginia law, any animal that has reached a proper level of maturity must be licensed and must display a license on its collar at all times.

 Animals on campus must have an annual clean bill of health (including vaccinations and immunity shots against rabies and/or other diseases common to the type of animal) that is signed by a licensed veterinarian.
 A valid vaccination tag must be worn by the animal at all times.
-Owners need to make sure that the animal is kept clean as possible.
+Owners need to make sure that the animal is kept as clean as possible.
 Regular bathing/grooming and pest control measures also need to be performed by the owner.

-Therapy Animals in College Housing
+Assistance Animals in College Housing